colinsongf/Language-Understanding-System-Project/readme.md

 ## Running the system

-It's possible to run the system, with defaults setting, as follow:
+It's possible to run the system, with defaults settings, as follow:
  ```
 git clone https://github.com/feedmari/LUS-Spring-Project.git
 cd LUS-Spring-Project